ramrocketry/BOTR-Ground-Sensor-Array/README.md

  The path to the Pico can be set as a permanent environment variable in the /.bashrc file on linux or can be set manually as follows
  `export PICO_SDK_PATH=/path/to/pico-sdk` that aforementioned command works on mac, linux, and wsl I believe.

+ # Development
+ The 'main' file that we are placing all the code is in the `driver` directory and is aptly named `payload.c`.
+There are comments for what needs to be implemented and how. aside from this the i2c code needs to be implemented. the header is found in the `includes` directory and the source code in the `src` directory.

  # Resources
  I have collected a series of resouces which I have found very useful in the development of this
  - Adafruits Arduino Driver for the sensor.
 While not a 1 to 1 match it did prove very useful for device interfacing